 …the Ohio State Supreme Court’s sentence in a unanimous decision, supporting the right for creators to utilize free speech.
 And few years later in 1968, a national film rating system, the Classification & Ratings Administration (CARA), was developed to provide parents with information to help them determine what level of content is appropriate for their children.

 Thanks to advances in technology, audiences have more choices than ever before to access content—where, when, and on any device they want.
 However, as content increasingly moves online, piracy remains a threat.
-There were an estimated 32.5 billion total visits to streaming piracy sites worldwide across both desktops and mobile devices in 2018.
+There were an estimated 159.6 billion visits to film and TV piracy sites globally in 2021.
 One out of four content theft sites exposed consumers to malicious content.

 There were an estimated 159.6 billion visits to film and TV piracy sites globally in 2021.

 Our industry’s comprehensive approach to protecting both creators and audiences includes the ongoing expansion of legally available content, enforcement actions, and voluntary initiatives with responsible companies in the internet economy.

 To reduce piracy, the Copyright Act provides both civil and criminal enforcement mechanisms.
 The MPA supports continued funding for our nation’s law enforcement agencies to advance these measures and curtail the theft of creative works.

 The MPA also supports the work of global initiatives, such as the Alliance for Creativity and Entertainment (ACE)—a coalition of more than 50 leading media and entertainment companies—that is committed to protecting creativity and reducing piracy.
 While not itself a member of ACE, the MPA is instrumental to its success, lending its content protection resources, research, and expertise to ACE members.

 While copyright laws vary from country to country, a set of international agreements helps to protect creators and makers’ intellectual property rights across the globe.
 The MPA works hard to protect creators worldwide, using lists like the annual Special 301 report and the Notorious Markets List to identify trouble areas and improve enforcement and market access among our trading partners.